NamanSaxena3108/Covid_Analysis/README.md

 * Comparative Analysis: Compare data between different regions, countries, or states.
 * Data Filtering: Filter data based on location, date range, or severity to customize the analysis.
 * Responsive and Interactive Visuals: Easy-to-use graphs, charts, and tables.

+#Run
+* pip install streamlit
+* to run write this in terminal - streamlit run dashboard.py